ml5js/research-studio-s24/README.md

 | Contact      | [daniel.shiffman@nyu.edu](mailto:daniel.shiffman@nyu.edu) |
 | Office Hours | (see email for calendar link)                             |

-## Documentation

-The academic requirement for this class is a documention of each step of the research.
-Every other week, you are expected to add resources, notes, and documentation of your process and outcomes.
+The academic requirement for this class is a documention of your research.
 The final project for the class is a "research report" documenting and summarizing your work over the form of the semester.

-## Spring 2024 Projects
+## Final Documentation Guidelines

+It is expected that the format and style of the project documentation will vary considerably based on the specifics of each unique project in this class!
+The main requirement is to link to written documentation (in the form of a blog post, webpage, github markdown file added to this repo, or other online platform).
+Additionally, you should prepare a concise slide presentation for the final class on April 17th.
+You'll have about 8 minutes to present, followed by approximately 5 minutes for questions and feedback.

+Here is a guide to how you might structure your documentation and presentation.

+### Abstract

+- Briefly describe your project: What it is, its goals, how you approached it, and the impact you anticipate it will have.
+Keep it within ~200-250 words.

+### Background and Objectives

+- Explain the motivation behind your project and its objectives.
+- Detail how your work aligns with and contributes to the ml5.js project or the broader field of creative media arts.

+### Process and Methodology

+- Outline the methods and approaches you employed.
+- List the tools and technologies you used.
+- Discuss any community engagement or user testing undertaken.
+- Share challenges encountered.

+### Final Results

+- Describe the outcome of your project.
+What form does your final work take?

+### Future Directions

+- Reflect on any new questions or challenges that emerged.
+- Share your key takeaways and where you see this project going in the future.

+### References

+- List and summarize the key references, literature, or projects that informed your work.

+## Project Documentation Links

+- Alan -
+- Andrew -
+- Anya -
+- Dror -
+- Jack -
+- Myrah -
+- Neeti -
+- Spencer -
+- Tres -
+- Xiaozao -

+## Project Proposals

 - AI Research
   - Dror - [Context ml5](projects/dror.md) - an AI powered learning platform that teaches creatives to use ml5